shreya-afh/Student-Mobile-App/replit.md

 # Overview

-AFH (AspireForHer) Student is a mobile-first web application designed for the Infosys X AspireForHer career transformation program.
-The application provides students with tools to manage course enrollment, track attendance, submit feedback, view certificates, and explore job opportunities.
-The app is built as a Progressive Web Application (PWA) with Android support through Capacitor, enabling deployment as both a web app and native Android application.
+AFH (AspireForHer) Student is a mobile-first Progressive Web Application (PWA) designed for the Infosys X AspireForHer career transformation program.
+It aims to empower students with tools for course enrollment, attendance tracking, feedback submission, certificate viewing, and job opportunity exploration.
+The application supports deployment as both a web app and a native Android application via Capacitor.

 ## User Preferences